Jerry Siegel

-Jerome Siegel (/ˈsiːgəl/ SEE-gəl; October 17, 1914 – January 28, 1996) was an American comic book writer.
-He is the co-creator of Superman, in collaboration with his friend Joe Shuster.
+Jerome "Jerry" Siegel (/ˈsiːgəl/ SEE-gəl; October 17, 1914 – January 28, 1996) was an American comic book writer.
+He was the co-creator of Superman, in collaboration with his friend Joe Shuster, published by DC Comics.
+They also created Doctor Occult, who was later featured in The Books of Magic.
 Siegel and Shuster were inducted into the comic book industry's Will Eisner Comic Book Hall of Fame in 1992 and the Jack Kirby Hall of Fame in 1993.
-Siegel also used pseudonyms including Joe Carter and Jerry S.
+With Bernard Baily, Siegel also co-created the long-running DC character The Spectre.
+Siegel created ten of the earliest members of the Legion of Super-Heroes, one of DC's most popular team books, which is set in the 30th Century.
+Siegel also used pseudonyms including Joe Carter and Jerry Ess.

 Biography

 Early life

-Jerry Siegel was born on October 17, 1914, in Cleveland, Ohio, to a Jewish family.
-His parents were both Jewish immigrants who arrived in New York in 1900, having fled antisemitism in their native Lithuania.
+Siegel was born on October 17, 1914, in Cleveland, Ohio, the son of Lithuanian Jewish immigrants who arrived in New York in 1900, having fled antisemitism in their native Lithuania, then part of the Russian Empire.
 His father was born Mikhel Iankel Segalovich and his mother was born Sora Meita Khaikels, but they changed their names to Michael and Sarah Siegel after moving to the US.
 Jerry was the last of six children (Isabel, Leo, Minerva, Roslyn, and Harry).
 His father was a tailor and owned a clothing store.
-On June 2, 1932, Jerry's father was assaulted in his store by a shoplifter and suffered a fatal heart attack.
-Jerry's mother died of a heart attack on August 17, 1941.
+On June 2, 1932, Michael was punched hard in the chest by a shoplifter and suffered a fatal heart attack, while Sarah died of a heart attack on August 17, 1941.

 Siegel's family moved to the Jewish neighborhood of Glenville in 1928.
-He attended Glenville High School in Cleveland, Ohio.
+He attended Glenville High School in Cleveland.
+As a sci-fi fan, he created the first sci-fi fanzine in 1929 called Cosmic Stories, containing stories he written and that the pulp magazines Amazing Stories and Science Wonder Stories rejected when he tried to published his stories by them.
 At about age 16, while at Glenville, he befriended Joe Shuster.
 Siegel described his friendship with the similarly shy and bespectacled Shuster: "When Joe and I first met, it was like the right chemicals coming together."
 They shared a love of science fiction, adventure fiction, and movies.

 Siegel graduated from high school in June 1934.